KaiPereira/PR1SM/JOURNAL.md

 Then I just added the keyboard model from KiCad as a GLB and we now have the base for our PCB in Blender.

 ![[Pasted image 20250718175547.png]]

+After that, I applied a slightly bumpy material to the keycaps and added in the case.